A. J. and Carolina Anderson House Historical Marker

 A. J. and Edla had two daughters, Edith (born 1893) and Evelyn (born 1895).

 They lived on their farm south of town, and both girls attended the Round Rock Institute, near the present intersection of Interstate 35 and FM 620 (9).
 The girls later attended Trinity College (10).

 By 1904 the Andersons intended to build a house in town.

 A. J. joined with Johan Emil Gustafson (1861-1927) to buy the parcel from the New York and Texas Land Company Ltd. In October 1904, they bought Lot 3 of Block 40 (the corner lot) for $75, and in January 1905, they purchased Lot 2 for $50 (11).
-Gustafson worked for J. A. Nelson Bank and Hardware, who in all likelihood built the house and financed its construction (12).
+Gustafson worked for J. A. Nelson Bank and Hardware, who, in all likelihood, built the house and financed its construction (12).
 In 1884 Gustafson also married Edla Maria's sister, Anna Christina Anderson (13).
 The property is in Block 40 of the original plat for the town of Round Rock, filed in 1876.
-It was at the northern limit of the town, with the land from there north to Brushy Creek being used in the fall to stack cotton bales awaiting shipment to market (14).
+It was at the northern limit of the city, with the land from there north to Brushy Creek being used in the fall to stack cotton bales awaiting shipment to market (14).

 In May 1906, J. E. Gustafson and A. J. Anderson took the train to New York and then traveled the White Star Line Cedric to Liverpool and on to Sweden to visit their families.
 Gustafson was attending the wedding of his youngest sister, whom he had never met as she was born after he came to the United States (15).

 In November 1906, Edla passed away in Manor and was buried at Palm Valley Lutheran Church.
 She had undergone an operation earlier in the week and died at age 47, leaving behind her husband and two daughters (ages 11 and 13).
 The newspaper described the funeral as one of the largest ever seen in the area (16).